danbz/aesthetic-programming/Table_Of_Content.md

 * Machine learning generated text – based on the text in this book

 ## Indexing
-https://monoskop.org/media/text/? and Linda's work in Exe practice
+reference to: https://monoskop.org/media/text/? and Linda's work in Exe practice